 Cyanosis and blue testicles

 Derek recently suddenly suffered from cyanosis and his scrotum/testicles were slightly grey/blue/purple as a result, as well as having hypothermia and appearing generally ill (lack of appetite, hunched back and lethargy).
 He was taken to the vet who hadn’t experienced such a young and otherwise healthy rat be presented in this way.
 Derek started to improve after being warmed up and it is hoped that it was a temporary issue.
 More about this can be read in this post.

-If your rat has similar symptoms, ensure you take him/her to a vet as soon as you can so you can get them checked for any serious conditions.
+If your rat seems unwell, ensure you take him/her to a vet as soon as you can so you can get them checked.